 When it comes to taste, it’s worth mentioning that many coffee enthusiasts prefer their coffee crisp and juicy, or in other words, pleasantly acidic.
-Still, most coffee consumers tend to dislike acidic flavor notes in their cup of Joe, which is why cold brewing is gaining more and more followers.
+Still, acidic flavor notes may also be unpleasant to some.
+So there are many coffee consumers who tend to avoid them in their cup of Joe, which is one of the reasons why cold brewing is gaining more and more followers.

 Not only does it result in a rich cup with enhanced natural sweetness, but the bitterness and the overall perceived acidity are notably decreased compared to brewing with hot water.

 Not to mention that the oxidation and degradation of coffee molecules are slowed down when coffee is brewed with cold water.
 This means that it won’t go bad as quickly and you can store it in the fridge in a container for up to two weeks.